Need help dealing with violent or distressing online content? Learn more

 Misuse of parental controls

-When children grow up in homes where they feel constantly watched or controlled, research shows they can struggle to make decisions or take action on their own.
+When children grow up in homes where they feel constantly watched or controlled, research shows they can struggle to make decisions or act on their own.
 This can impact their confidence and the ability to form healthy relationships later in life.
 They might grow into adults who feel like they always need permission, or who expect to be controlled by others – leaving them at greater risk of coercive control (a pattern of abusive behaviour used to gain and keep power over a person).
 Or it can lead to them becoming over-controlling themselves.

 It may be helpful to keep these things in mind: